arthay/task-managment-app/README.md

   Async thunk actions in Redux ensure that API calls and responses (handled by custom API services) update the application state smoothly and predictably.
 - **Mock API Functionality:**
   The application uses mock API services to simulate backend operations, providing a robust environment for development and testing without requiring a live server.
+- **Login:**
+  For login, simply supply any username and password that meet the basic validation rules (username: minimum 4 characters; password: minimum 6 characters).
+This allows you to quickly start testing the application without strict credentials.
 - **Interactive UI:**
   Built with Shadcn UI and Tailwind CSS, the interface is designed for consistent performance and usability across all devices.